-Empirical research is required to evaluate general assessment practices in schools and high-stake tests, to provide "targeted guidance" (Taylor & Khalifa 2013, p.
-247) for language teachers in test development and evaluation, and the impact of pre-service and in-service.
+Empirical research is required to evaluate general assessment practices in schools and high-stake tests, to provide "targeted guidance" (Taylor & Khalifa 2013,

 Much more research is needed to provide the basis of clearer definitions, classifications and identification of SEN in the SLL population that expand on our current classification systems.
 Future researchers could replicate SEN studies that have been conducted among monolingual students.
 Data from both cross-sectional and longitudinal studies should be used in order to develop a classification system that can provide developmental language and cognitive benchmarks and simplify the identification procedures of SEN children.
-It is also important to develop identification 194 strategies that can improve understanding of comorbid conditions such as attention deficits and intellectual disabilities.
+It is also important to develop identification strategies that can improve understanding of comorbid conditions such as attention deficits and intellectual disabilities.